yglukhov/jnim/README.md

 This library is the result of rethinking of the original library [jnim](https://github.com/yglukhov/jnim).
 The list of the main features:

-* API splited in two parts: low and high level.
+* API splitted in two parts: low and high level.
 * It supports Java inheritance and generics.